 Pain doesn’t always have to mean stop moving

 One of the biggest fears we have when we’ve been hurt or injured is making it worse or getting hurt again.
-It would set us back even further, make us feel even more incapable, and cause more frustration and confusion than we already have.
+It would set us back even further, make us feel less capable, and cause more frustration and confusion than we already have.

 Knowing whether or not it is appropriate to do certain movements can be tricky.
 We have four “Pain Rules” that we give clients to help guide this decision.
-These rules can be followed to make clear, and confident decisions about whether or not the movements you are doing are the right thing.
+These rules can be followed to make clear, and confident decisions about whether or not the movements you are doing are the right thing at that time.

 Before we dive in, we would like to define some terms we will to help you understand what you may be experiencing and to make the best decision for what you are feeling.